color-js/color.js/docs/adaptation.md

 and CAT method produces a single matrix transform, which our code will automatically use whenever the source and destination colorspaces have different whitepoints.

+**Warning:** Integration of CATs.js is in progress but is incomplete;
+adaptation to and from other white points is supported and happens automatically as needed
+(for example, the ACES whitepoint is used with ACEScg and ACEScc) but for now, only the linear Bradford method can be used.